 The boot is 100% waterproof and is guaranteed to keep your feet dry, and features 1200 grams of insulation for great cold weather foot protection, along with an aerogel frost barrier footbed for extra insulations when the bottom of your foot meets the sole, which is the one area that many boots struggle in keeping body heat in.

 The Polar Vortex features the BOA M4 fit system for effortless fitting and removal as well as a tight fit.

 - Interchangeable soles, one with carbide studs

 - BOA M4 fit system

 - 1200 grams of insulation and aerogel footbeds

 What to Look for in Ice Fishing Boots

 The most important factor when choosing a pair of boots for ice fishing is simple – insulation.
 Insulation is the one thing that really keeps you out on the ice in comfort while fishing – or snowmobiling or other winter activities – in extreme weather conditions.
 If your feet feel like blocks of ice, you’re simply not going to stay out and fish.
-Anything over 1000 grams is recommended and the more the better in most cases, but more insulation can also cause your feet to sweat, and thus start getting cold, thats when materials such as neoprene and removable liners come in.
+Anything over 1000 grams is recommended, and the more, the better in most cases, but more insulation can also cause your feet to sweat and thus start getting cold; that’s when materials such as neoprene and removable liners come in.

 Removable Ice Cleats

-There are no shortage of ice fishing boots on the market, but this article features boots that we feel are the best boots specifically for ice fishing.
+There is no shortage of ice fishing boots on the market, but this article features boots that we feel are the best boots specifically for ice fishing.
 Standing on a giant sheet of ice for long periods of time in extreme cold is hard on your feet, especially if they get cold, and ice fishing is a pretty sedentary gig, where you are sitting still for extended periods of time in most cases, making insulation and waterproofing even more important than other boots like cold weather hiking boots.